Krushna-Prasad-Sahoo/test-android/README.md

 4. In my next attempt it wokred 100% as expected.
 Some scrolling texts are sandwiched between 2 images.
 Though this app is not much interactive, only can be seen n text can be scrolled, I learnt something new and interesting.
 5. One thing I noticed that I would like to highlight that in any dummy text if a `&` symbol stay, the studio throws an error.
 I don't know why, but by seeing the logs & error messages I could understand them.
 I changed all `&` into `and` -> then it worked perfectly.
 6. From [here](https://github.com/Krushna-Prasad-Sahoo/test-android/blob/main/scroll-text-app_26thOct.apk) the final app `scroll-text-app_26thOct.apk` can be downloaded and tested.

+---
+Day 08 (26th October 2023)

+1. Received some hints from [this video](https://youtu.be/1VuTaNbRkkQ?si=8wToZW_X4Hm9yWkG) on troubleshooting many issue while working in Android Studio.
+I'm already working on this ...